 Many states throughout the country have laws requiring employers to provide disability insurance to their employees.
 However, Arizona is not one of those states.
 If your employer doesn’t offer disability benefits, or the coverage isn’t high enough, supplementing it with an individual plan is a great option.
 When you purchase your disability policy, you’re able to customize the coverage you receive should you sustain an injury that prevents you from working.

-How Does the Disability Insurance Claim Process Work?
+How Does the Long Term Disability Insurance Claim Process Work?

 When you hire one of our Arizona disability insurance claim attorneys, we will put our extensive experience handling disability claims to work for you.
 The first step to filing any claim is reviewing your insurance policy, so we know the maximum coverage available and what expenses qualify for benefits.
 When the initial application is submitted, there’s documentation and forms the insurance company requires to review your situation and determine if you deserve any assistance.
 We’ll help you with the process of filling out claimant forms, seeking medical examinations, collecting your medical records, and preparing for interviews.